-- 3.12 The Social Partners recognise the contribution of the productive sectors of the economy broadly identified as tourism, agriculture, manufacturing, financial and other services to the continued and sustained growth of the economy. - 3.13 The Social Partners also recognise the integral role of small and micro enterprises in the productive sectors of the economy and their potential to contribute to increased levels of investment and employment.
-They further agree, given the peculiarity of circumstance due to their size and vulnerability, that special attention will be paid to this category within the productive sectors. - 3.14 The Social Partners in furtherance of the development of small businesses commit themselves in particular to support the following: - (a) a national public education and awareness programme to highlight the importance of small business to the economy; - (b) policies which promote creativity, the development of business acumen, and the encouragement of entrepreneurial endeavour; - (c) policies which will foster investment and employment through the strengthening of small enterprises and micro enterprises, thereby contributing to the inclusion and empowerment of individuals: - (d) programmes of education and training which are specifically designed to address the special and continuing needs of small businesses; - (e) policies which promote a culture of prompt payment which would assist in the maintenance of viable businesses and thereby contribute to social inclusion. - 3.15 The Social Partners agree to support the application of such policies and practical measures as will ensure the on-going competitiveness of the productive sectors.
+- 3.14 The Social Partners recognise the contribution of the productive sectors of the economy broadly identified as tourism, agriculture, manufacturing, financial and other services to the continued and sustained growth of the economy. - 3.15 The Social Partners also recognise the integral role of micro, small and medium-sized enterprises in the productive sectors of the economy and their potential to contribute to increased levels of investment and employment.
+They further agree, given the peculiarity of circumstance due to their size and vulnerability, that special attention will be paid to this category within the productive sectors. - 3.16 The Social Partners in furtherance of the development of micro, small and medium-sized enterprises commit themselves in particular to support the following: - (a) a national public education and awareness programme to highlight the importance of micro, small and medium-sized enterprises to the economy; - (b) policies which promote creativity, the development of business acumen, and the encouragement of entrepreneurial endeavour; - (c) policies which will foster investment and employment through the strengthening of micro, small and medium-sized enterprises, thereby contributing to the inclusion and empowerment of individuals; - (d) an enabling environment which speeds up the process of registration of new businesses, provides for the relaxation of certain imposts and removes those impediments which might otherwise unduly hinder business development; - (e) programmes of education and training which are specifically designed to address the special and continuing needs of micro, small and medium-sized enterprises;

-- 3.16 The Social Partners further agree that those policies should be focused on:- - (a) raising productivity and efficiency in all spheres of activity to a level where Barbados can compete internationally; - (b) the continuation of the 100% Bajan campaign for the purchase of locally produced goods and services; - (c) a sound agricultural policy, including the reform of the sugar industry, which provides among other things for a national food security plan; - (d) a tourism development strategy which improves tourism contribution to national growth, makes the product attractive to the clientele, rewards investors and is structured to provide decent work and reasonable career prospects; - (e) the provision of assistance for local enterprises to become internationally compliant with International Standards Organisation (ISO), Hazard Analysis Critical Control Points (HACCP) and other similar standards. - 3.17 The Social Partners recognise the role played jointly and severally by employers and workers and their respective representative bodies in assisting in the formulation of a concerted national response to those policies and practices of the international financial institutions which, if implemented as envisaged, would have had a negative impact upon the social and economic development of Barbados. - 3.18 The Social Partners agree to continue to work together to develop co-ordinated national approaches to initiatives launched by the multilateral institutions such as the World Bank, the International Monetary Fund (IMF), the Organisation for Economic Co-operation and Development (OECD) and others. - 3.19 The Social Partners further agree that in order for this programme to succeed, steps must be taken to develop an enterprise culture.
-These steps should include measures to ensure the:
+- (f) policies which promote a culture of prompt payment which would assist in the maintenance of viable businesses and thereby contribute to social inclusion. - 3.17 The Social Partners agree to support the application of such policies and practical measures as will ensure the on-going competitiveness of the productive sectors. - 3.18 The Social Partners further agree that those policies should be focused on: - (a) raising productivity and efficiency in all spheres of activity to a level where Barbados can compete internationally; - (b) the continuation of the 100% Bajan campaign for the purchase of locally produced goods and services; - (c) a sound agricultural policy, including the reform of the sugar industry, which provides among other things for a national food security plan; - (d) a tourism development strategy which improves tourism contribution to national growth, makes the product attractive to the clientele, rewards investors and is structured to provide decent work and reasonable career prospects; - (e) the provision of assistance for local enterprises to become internationally compliant with International Standards Organisation (ISO), Hazard Analysis Critical Control Points (HACCP) and other similar standards. - 3.19 The Social Partners recognise the role played jointly and severally by employers and workers and their respective representative bodies in assisting in the formulation of a concerted national response to those policies and practices of the international financial institutions which, if implemented as envisaged, would have had a negative impact upon the social and economic development of Barbados.